1. Introduction

 2. Types of Behaviours

-It’s possible to extend the user interface through custom behaviours in Forms, Dashboards and Menu.
+It’s possible to extend the user interface through custom behaviours in Forms, Dashboards, Calendars and Menu.

-There are currently three different execution moments for UI behaviours, which follow a logical flow:
+There are multiple different execution moments for UI behaviours, which follow a logical flow:

 - Initialize: Executes when entering the page (form, dashboard or menu);